-TYPES OF ABUSE AND NEGLECT
+TYPES OF ABUSE AND NEGLECT (Taken from KCSIE, September 2018)

-(taken from KCSIE, July 2015 & September 2016).
-In addition, school leaders and staff who work directly with children should read Annex A of KCSIE, September 2016.
+In addition to the information in this policy, school leaders and staff who work directly with children should read Annex A of KCSIE, September 2018.

 All school and college staff should be aware that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.